-Here in Ontario, an M Class licence is needed to drive a motorcycle on public streets and highways.
+In Ontario, an M class licence is needed to drive a motorcycle on public streets and highways.

 - M (unrestricted): Allows holders to ride any size of street-legal bike

-- M with condition L: Covers motorised scooters and mopeds, a.k.a. limited-speed motorcycles
+- M with condition L: Covers motorized scooters and mopeds, a.k.a. limited-speed motorcycles

 - M with condition M: For three-wheeled motorcycles, a.k.a motor tricycle

 The classification of licence you get is based on the vehicle used during your road test, so even if you plan on riding a moped, you might want to test on a full-sized bike – that way, you won’t need to re-do your test if you decide to move up to a bigger motorcycle in the future.

 Anyone aged 16 and older can get started by applying for an M1 licence, which is valid for 90 days.
 All that’s required is a pass on both a written test and an eye test, and you’ll be ready to ride.

 Most motorcycle schools in Ontario require students to earn their M1 prior to registration, however, there are a few intro classes available where you can hop on a bike without having an M1 licence.
 Keep in mind that most beginner courses include the M2 test, but these don’t.

 Here’s a quick list of questions to ask, and what to look for when choosing your riding school: